 Integrating cannabis with healthcare is a highly individualized process.
-Getting the product and dosage right for a patient’s specific goal might require trial & error and patience.
+Getting the product and dosage right for a patient’s specific goal will require trial & error and patience.
 Encouragement and empathy should be provided every step of the way.

 Practicing responsible consumption habits and using a scientific approach will yield the most successful results.
 The idea of taking control of our own health and clinical outcomes may seem unnatural at first, but cannabis-based healthcare presents an opportunity for self-empowered wellness.